oorrwullie/yii2-babelfishfood/README.md

     'babelfishfood' => [
 	'class' => 'oorrwullie\babelfishfood\components\BFFComponent',
 	'cookieName' => 'language',                     // Name of the cookie.
-	'cookieDomain' => 'example.com',                // Domain of the cookie.
 	'expireDays' => 64,                             // The expiration time of the cookie is 64 days.
 	'callback' => function() {
 	    if (!\Yii::$app->user->isGuest) {